Aayushmaan-24/quicknotes/README.md

 ## 📜 License

-This project is open-source under the MIT License — free to use, modify, and share.
+This project is open-source under the MIT License — free to use, modify, and share